 - If you are having problems, call your clinician at their extension to let them know.

 - Ensure you are in a private space with as few distractions as possible which will provide us with the confidential space needed to conduct an appointment.

-- If you need to cancel/reschedule, please leave a voicemail with your clinician to cancel 24 hours in advance.
+- If you need to cancel/reschedule, please leave a voicemail with your clinician or leave a message for reception to cancel 24 hours in advance.